 1st Kings 10:19

 If we weren't conscientious Christians we might think that God had arbitrarily picked the number six here just because six steps to the throne might be a nice round or perfect number.
 But being knowledgeable of Christ, we understand that God's ways are not our ways, and that there is more to be gleaned from scripture than any man could learn in a lifetime.
-There is a reason God says there are six steps to the throne, which is that the six steps signify our journey to the throne of God.
+There is a reason God says there are six steps to the throne, which is that these six steps signify our journey to the throne of God.
 Blessed are those whom God gives the knowledge to discern these truths, for it is our Christian walk to God in Christ.
 These passages aren't exceptions, there are many, many verses like this to show that the number "six" is often illustrative of the period of our walk, work and sojourn in the world, that at the end of it, our seventh of rest in the Lord.

 - "The Throne had six steps, and the top of the throne round behind:...."

 This indeed is the prevailing illustration in Scripture of what the number six represents.
 It is not a designator of man, but of the time that God has assigned in the world for work.
 Whether it be us, or God Himself.
 The six is illustrative of work.

 - "Six days thou shalt eat unleavened bread: and on the seventh day shall be a solemn assembly to the Lord Thy God: thou shalt do no work therein."

 This Illustration in the Six Water Pots

 Taking what we've learned about the number six and going back to John 2:6 and the miracle of the six waterpots of stone, we can slowly begin to see how this number relates to this verse in relationship to the ews idea of the work of religious purification.